God Is Just

 God loves more deeply and thoroughly than we could ever imagine.
 He loves perfectly.
 When proclaiming Himself to Moses, God says He is “a compassionate and gracious God, slow to anger and abounding in faithful love and truth, maintaining faithful love to a thousand generations, forgiving iniquity, rebellion, and sin.
 But he will not leave the guilty unpunished” (Exodus 34:6–7).

 Unlike what we experience from one another on earth, God is not faulty or vindictive.
 He does not overlook sin, nor does He demand more than what is just.
 This is good news, because we are not only victims of sin and injustice; we are also perpetrators.
 And yet the steep price our guilt demands is a price Christ already paid on the cross.
-And “if we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness” (1 John 1:9).
+And “if we confess our sins, he is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).